FREQUENTLY ASKED QUESTIONS

 As harmful microorganisms come into direct contact with the Quantum Disinfection media, the electrons inside the pathogens are irretrievably attracted by the positively charged surface.
 This causes the entire structure of the micro-organisms to collapse on a molecular scale.

-Unlike traditional activated carbon in powder or granular form, Activated Carbon Fiber Block (in our 5 in 1 Purifier) is a fibrous adsorbent that is 10x more adsorbent than traditional granular activated carbon and gives you 15 – 20 times higher contaminant removal than granular activated carbon filters.
-The Thirsty Nomad Activated Carbon Fiber Block removes chemicals, chlorine, heavy metals, discoloration and improves taste.
+Unlike traditional activated carbon in powder or granular form, Activated Carbon Block (in our 5 in 1 Purifier) adsorbent that is 10x more adsorbent than traditional granular activated carbon and gives you 15 – 20 times higher contaminant removal than granular activated carbon filters.
+The Thirsty Nomad 5 micron Activated Carbon Block removes chemicals, chlorine and improves taste.
 The carbon particles in a block filter are usually 5 to 20 times smaller than the particles used in GAC filters.

-The Thirsty Nomad is not designed to remove salt from highly saline waters – this is the domain of Reverse Osmosis, the Thirsty Nomad can handle water that is between 500mg/L and 1000mg/L TDS but only for a limited time or quantity of water – we do not recommend that the Thirsty Nomad be used to desalinate bore water over a long period of time.
-But, if you had to fill your tanks with water, you could.
-The Thirsty Nomad’s 0.01 micron Ultrafiltration will keep you safe.
+The Thirsty Nomad “5 in 1” is not designed to remove salt from highly saline waters – this is the domain of Reverse Osmosis, the Thirsty Nomad can handle water that is between 500mg/L and 1000mg/L TDS but only for a limited time or quantity of water – This is why the Complete Caravan Water Filter System is to fill your tanks with our Bore Water & Sediment Filter and then purify your water with our ‘5 in 1’ purifier.

 Guideline levels for TDS in drinking water is based on quality (taste), not safety (health risk).
 TDS guidelines vary because they are based on panels of tasters describing water which is very subjective and dependant on personal preference and to what a person is accustomed.